- About ISDE

 Alternative Dispute Resolution ("ADR") refers to any means of settling disputes outside of the courtroom.
 ADR typically includes early neutral evaluation, negotiation, conciliation, mediation, and arbitration.
 As burgeoning court queues, rising costs of litigation, and time delays continue to plague litigants, more states have begun experimenting with ADR programs.
 Some of these programs are voluntary; others are mandatory.

 While the two most common forms of ADR are arbitration and mediation, negotiation is almost always attempted first to resolve a dispute.
 It is the preeminent mode of dispute resolution.
 Negotiation allows the parties to meet in order to settle a dispute.
 The main advantage of this form of dispute settlement is that it allows the parties themselves to control the process and the solution.

 ISDE reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.

-Internships will last for a duration of 4 months in the offices of one of our collaborating partners.
+Internships will last for a duration of three to four months in the offices of one of our collaborating partners.
 ISDE works closely with a large number law firms, institutions, sport clubs, organizations and companies worldwide.

 The destination of the internship is decided after a detailed case-by-case analysis of each student’s academic performance and personal profile, as well as the acceptance of the receiving institution.